 - You’ll need a marketing plan.
 Now that you have the proper knowledge and have decided on a pricing plan, it’s time to let people know about it!
 Make posts to all your firm’s social media accounts, update your website, send mailers to current clients, contact referral sources, and market to new clients.

 Adding elder law to your practice takes some effort, but it can be very rewarding.
 Instead of referring these types of cases out, you can take them on and keep those clients (and the revenue) in your firm.
-Indeed, Clio states that elder law is a high-growth practice area, which makes it the perfect time to get started.
+Indeed, Clio states that elder law is a high-growth practice area, which makes now the perfect time to get started.

 WealthCounsel is designed to make the transition to elder law easier for you.
 Contact us today to learn about membership.